liu599/PythonDeepLearning/vision/A2-SignClassifier/writeup.md

 ![alt text](./images/12.png)
 ![alt text](./images/13.png)

+Going for each of the pictures, the last two signs, yield signs and priority road are easy to classify because the shape of these two signs are special and relatively unique.
+The round speed limit and keep right signs are very difficult to classify because there are a lot of signs in the same shape and they all look similar (The area of difference for these signs are relatively small).

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: